MBS Lending PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by MBS Lending, PPI was usually attached to a customer's policy by MBS Lending, in some cases without their knowledge.
-MBS Lending were known to deny a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by MBS Lending, PPI may have been attached to a customer's policy by MBS Lending, in some cases without their knowledge.
+MBS Lending may have declined a credit application if PPI was refused by the customer.

 MBS Lending PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by MBS Lending.

-There are many examples of MBS Lending mis-selling PPI, some consumers were not even made aware by MBS Lending that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by MBS Lending that it was optional.
+There are many examples of MBS Lending mis-selling PPI, some consumers were not even made aware by MBS Lending that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by MBS Lending that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to MBS Lending, and this was not revealed to you at the point of sale, then you would be due PPI compensation from MBS Lending.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to MBS Lending, and this was not demonstrated to you at the point of sale, then you would be due compensation from MBS Lending.